golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 ## Start and initialize yagna service

-For the time being, you need to manually run `yagna` service (in a separate terminal) - it is a Golem node representing you in the Golem network
+For the time being, you need to manually run the `yagna` service (in a separate terminal) - it is a Golem node representing you in the Golem network

 ```bash
 yagna service run